 Cards view looks like this:

-Visit the following guide for more details about Cards view: How to Add a Cards View in Jotform Tables.
+Visit the following guide for more details about the Cards view: How to Add a Cards View in Jotform Tables.

 In Report view, you can create three report types: